tcgai/EE-800-project/README.md

 # Advisor: Kevin W. Lu, Stevens Institute of Technology
 # Project Website: https://sites.google.com/view/tc-iot

-# Constructed the function modules by gearman in JavaScript
+# Constructed the function modules by Gearman in JavaScript
 # Realized the data transmission between devices and control system by Bluetooth Low Energy central module in Node.js
 # Realized the data transmission of intelligent switch by ouimeaux module in Python
 # Developed the mobile phone APP to implement remote control of the devices through telebot module